Muslims barred from flights to US, as others detained

 On Saturday in Egypt, a country not included in the new restrictions, an Iraqi couple and their two children were told they could not board an EgyptAir flight from Cairo to New York.

-Lawyers representing the pair also filed a court appeal for their release, saying they were being unlawfully detained.

-Reacting to Trump's move, the United Nations urged him to continue his country's "long tradition" of welcoming refugees and to ensure their equal treatment, regardless of race, nationality or religion.
+The United Nations responded by urging Trump to continue his country's "long tradition" of welcoming refugees and to ensure their equal treatment, regardless of race, nationality or religion.

 Nearly six years of conflict in Syria have driven more than half the population from their homes, with many fleeing abroad and dreaming of new lives in the West.

-A travel alert on its website said citizens of the seven barred countries could travel to the US if they have permanent residency there, or the so-called Green Card.
+An alert on its website said citizens of the seven barred countries could travel to the US if they have permanent residency there.

-Government officials and their immediate family and international organisation representatives are exempt from the travel restrictions, the Gulf carrier said.
+Government officials and their immediate family are exempt from the travel restrictions along with representatives of international organisations, the Gulf carrier said.

 - AFP/ec